KerbalNo15/tools-sargo-pmos/kernel-hacking/dtbmods/README.md

 I've experimented with GPU frequency targets to try and improve responsiveness.
 You can work on whatever you'd like, of course.
 I hope that someday the fingerprint sensor works, as well as the camera focus motor; I don't know whether those need work to be done on the DTB or not.

+***The DTB File in this Repo***
+May be outdated when you find it!
+Don't just install it!
+At the time of writing, the main changes from upstream are:
+- I'm trying to get QSEECOM working, so that I can get the fingerprint sensor driver working, so that I can hack support into fprintd.
+As of right now, it does not work.
+In fact, it may be worse off than the unmodified DTB.
+- The GPU frequency targets have been adjusted.
+The lowest clock is 125MHZ, much lower than stock.
+Importantly, it has an intentionally restrictive max kbps at that frequency level.
+The intention of this is to have the GPU drawing less power to render static content, but immediately boost out of that power level once things start happening on screen.
+The next power level is 190MHZ, 10MHZ above the stock base clock speed.
+After that, it immediately boosts to 320MHZ, then 355, then 430.
+GNOME shell on mobile takes too much GPU muscle to be stuck with the stock clock targets, unfortunately (imo; you might think it's fine.)

+If you do want to install it, just put it in the same directory as updatedtb-phone.sh and run that script as root.
+It will overwrite the dtb in the boot directory and update the boot image.
+This script reboots your phone, make sure to save your work.
+If you want to go back to stock, **You will need to make a backup of the stock dtb or reflash the kernel with pmbootstrap**.